satylogin/rss-update/README.md

 ### Future Work
 1. cli interface
     * ability to track read files
-    * add feeds using cli instead of manually editing config
+    * ability to remove feeds from tracking
-    * ability to track read files from cli
+    * ability to list tracking feeds.